 Chemotherapy before surgery is called neoadjuvant chemotherapy.
-It's not a common treatment for all types of soft tissue sarcomas, but you might have it to shrink a tumour before surgery to make it easier for your surgeon to completely remove it.
+It's not a common treatment for soft tissue sarcomas.
+But you might have it to shrink a tumour before surgery to make it easier for your surgeon to completely remove it.

 For sarcomas in a limb, it might mean that you can have just the tumour removed (limb sparing surgery), rather than having the whole limb or part of it removed (an amputation).

 You usually have chemotherapy before surgery if you have a Ewing's sarcoma and a type of rhabdomyosarcoma called embryonal rhabdomyosarcoma

 For some types of soft tissue sarcoma, radiotherapy may be better at shrinking the tumour before suurgery.
 Doctors are also looking into combining radiotherapy and chemotherapy before surgery.
 But this is not yet standard treatment.